Sharp transitions in the spectra of small Frenkel-like excitons for multi-orbital lattice systems: Results

-The bottom panel tracks the exciton energy at momentum $M$ and at the indirect gap momentum (at minimum for $E_{\rm gap}({\bf K})$ along the $K-\Gamma$ line).
-The two curves cross at $U\approx 10$, marking a sharp transition in the momentum and character of the lowest-energy exciton.
-This is another example of a sharp transitions that is impossible within the continuum approximation.
+The bottom panel tracks the exciton energy at the momentum $M$ and at the indirect gap momentum lying on the $K-\Gamma$ line.
+The two curves cross at $U\approx 8$, marking a {sharp transition} in the momentum and character of the lowest-energy exciton.
+This is another example of a sharp transition that would be missed by a continuum approximation.

-This change in the shape of the dispersion of the lowest-energy exciton band is illustrated graphically in Fig. \ref{fig:6}, where the energy contour of $E_{\rm exc}({\bf K})$ is plotted in the Brillouin zone.
+This change in the shape of the dispersion of the lowest-energy exciton band is illustrated graphically in Fig. \ref{fig:7}, where its energy $E_{\rm exc}({\bf K})$ is plotted in the full Brillouin zone.
 For the smaller $U=2.5$ value (top panel) its minimum is clearly along the $\Gamma-K$ cut.
-However, as $U$ increases the energy at the $M$ points drops faster such that for $U=12$ (bottom panel) the minimum is at the M point.
+However, as $U$ increases, the exciton energy at the $M$ point drops faster so that for $U=12$ (bottom panel) the minimum is at the $M$ point.

 This transition can be attributed to the symmetry already mentioned, which prevents mixing of $d_{x^2-y^2}$ and $d_{xy}$ orbitals along the $\Gamma-K$ line.
-This is illustrated by the real-space probability plots to find the hole at a distance $\bm{\delta}$ from the electron in each of the three possible orbitals, shown in Fig. \ref{fig:7} for the indirect band-gap momentum, and in Fig. \ref{fig:8} at the M point.
+This is supported by the plots of the real-space probability $|\phi_{\bf K}(\beta, \bm{\delta})|^2$ to find the hole in orbital $\beta$ and at a displacement $\bm{\delta}$ from the electron, shown in Fig. \ref{fig:8} when ${\bf K}$ is the indirect band-gap momentum, and in Fig. \ref{fig:9} when ${\bf K}= M$ point.

 First, both of these excitons are Frenkel-like, with most of the probability concentrated at $\bm{\delta}=0$.
-One exception is the $d_{xy}$ orbital (middle plot) in Fig. \ref{fig:7}, where the symmetry prevents any weight at $\bm{\delta}=0$ and instead there is a very small amount of weight when the separation is $a$.
-This is consistent with the vanishing spectral weight for this exciton in the bottom plot of Fig. \ref{fig:4}.
-By contrast, the M point exciton has considerable on-site probability in both $d_{x^2-y^2}$ and $d_{xy}$ orbitals (top and middle panels of Fig. \ref{fig:8}); here it is the $3d_{z^2-r^2}$ orbital that has zero on-site probability.

-The reason the M exciton lowers its energy faster with increasing $U$ is now clear: this exciton has the larger total probability for distance $\bm{\delta}=0$ between the electron and hole, as both the $d_{x^2-y^2}$ and $d_{xy}$ contributions are quite considerable, and therefore experiences more of the on-site $U$ attraction.
+The exceptions are the $d_{x^2-y^2}$ and the $d_{3z^2-r^2}$ orbitals (top and bottom panel in Fig. \ref{fig:8}, respectively) where symmetry prevents weight at $\bm{\delta}=0$ and instead there is a very small amount of weight at $|{\bm \delta}|=a$.
+This is consistent with the vanishing spectral weight of this exciton in the top plot of Fig. \ref{fig:5}.
+By contrast, the $M$ point exciton has considerable on-site probability in all orbitals, see Fig. (\ref{fig:9}).
+The reason why the M exciton lowers its energy faster with increasing $U$ is now clear: this exciton has the larger total probability of displacement $\bm{\delta}=0$ between the electron and hole, and therefore experiences more of the on-site $U$ attraction.